sebashack/spulido1-st0263/challenge3/README.md

 ![domain.png](assets/domain.png)

-Additionally, we setup `name.com` DNS with the appropriate A and CNAME records:
+Additionally, we set up `name.com` DNS with the appropriate A and CNAME records:

 ![dns.png](assets/dns.png)